Maureen Warner-Lewis: Early life and education

-Maureen Warner was born in 1943 on Tobago in the British West Indies to Eleene (née Sampson) and Carlton Whitborne Warner.
+Maureen Warner was born in 1943 on the island of Tobago in the British West Indies to Eleene (née Sampson) and Carlton Whitborne Warner.
 When she was three, the family moved to Tunapuna, on Trinidad, where she was raised along with three siblings.
 Her father was a pharmacist.
 Warner graduated from St. Joseph's Convent, Port of Spain, an all-girls high school, and in 1962 entered the University of the West Indies (UWI) in Mona, Jamaica, on a scholarship programme.
 As was typical for British education in the Caribbean at the time, Africa was rarely mentioned.
 "Privilege and correctness were associated with things European", while African traditions were "either ignored, or considered contemptible, or ridiculous".
 Completing a degree in English literature in 1965, she continued her education with graduate studies at the University of York, where she studied linguistics.
 She focused on Creole languages and graduated in 1967 with her master's degree.